Fee & Policy Information

 As a teaching clinic we are able to offer professional speech-language and hearing services at a significantly reduced rate (subject to change).
 Fee information for diagnostic and treatment services will be discussed and detailed at the time the client is scheduled.

-Full payment is due within 10 business days of the client’s first session.
+The Clinic fee is $35 per session.
+Full payment is due on the first day of therapy.
 Payment plans and sliding scale options may be available for those who apply and qualify for such accommodation.
-Failure to make payments as agreed may result in termination of services.
+Failure to make payment as agreed may result in termination of services.

 Payment may be made by cash, check (made out to Iona College), or credit card